karthiknagaraj/local-RAG/docs/IA_DIAGRAM.md

 - "Show column mapping from `ORDERS` → `ODS_ORDERS`" → returns mapping doc and chunked mapping table.

 ---

+## End users & sample use cases

+- **Data Engineer / ETL Owner** — Use cases: "Which jobs populate `VLOCATION_HIST` and who owns them?"; "Show recent incidents affecting the `MENSA` data pipeline."
+- **Support / SRE / On-call** — Use cases: "Show runbooks and incident resolution steps for recent outages"; "List open tickets related to Teradata replication."
+- **Data Analyst / BI Developer** — Use cases: "Where is metric X defined and which views feed the dashboard?"; "Find SQL used by view `VACCOUNT`."
+- **Product Manager / Delivery** — Use cases: "Which Jira stories implement feature Y?
+What acceptance criteria were agreed?"; "Show related design docs and PRs."
+- **Data Steward / Compliance** — Use cases: "Which documents discuss PII handling or retention policies?"; "List confidential datasets and owners."
+- **Developer** — Use cases: "Where is the SQL or ETL code that creates this view?
+What PR changed it?"
+- **Business Analyst / PM** — Use cases: "Summarize recent customer feedback about billing issues and link to support tickets."

 ## Implementation Checklist (prioritized)